sarathkumar1304/End-to-End-Customer-Churn-Prediction/README.md

 - A **backend** server implemented with FastAPI for handling requests and serving predictions.
 - A **machine learning model** for churn prediction.
 - Utilization of **Docker** for containerization.
-- Hosting on **Streamlit Cloud** with a CI/CD pipeline for automated deployment.
+- Hosting on **Hugging Face** with a CI/CD pipeline for automated deployment.

 ## 🖇️ Pipeline